Editor’s note: This review was originally published at the 2018 New York Film Festival.

 Reviewing “Yourself and Yours,” Hong’s last unambiguous home run, this critic wrote that “his films, even the ones that ostensibly center on women, are consumed with the anxiety that choosing to be with one person is the same thing as choosing not to be with billions of others; that choosing who we are is a process of constant negation.”
 And in “Hotel by the River,” that negation has congealed into an undefined guilt that’s spread equally between everyone on-screen.
 Young-whan says that “you can’t live your life based on guilt,” but the rest of us manage to pull it off.
 In hindsight, perhaps this poignantly contemplative film is so digestible because its director wants everyone to hear his confession.
 It’s enough to make you wonder what Hong is so guilty about.
 His demeanor?
 His artistic habits?
 His decision to leave his wife for a beautiful young actress?
 As the poet Young-whan once said: “How should I know what he wants to forget?”

 “Hotel by the River” is playing at the 2018 New York Film Festival.
-It is currently seeking U.S. distribution.
+Cinema Guild will release the film on February 15.